AllanWang/KAU/README.md

 * matchParent method to set the layout params to match_parent
 * Create snackbar directly
 * Set IIcon into ImageView directly

+<a name="email-builder"></a>
+## Email Builder

+Easily send an email through `Context.sendEmail`.
+Include your email and subject, along with other optional configurations such as retrieving device info.